 The Washington Office on Latin America's Regional Security Policy Program uses this site to organize and guide its research on security in the Western Hemisphere, especially U.S. defense, military, and border security policy.

 What you see here is a database divided into several sections.
 We’re pleased to share much of it with the public.
-In mid–2016, we plan to migrate it to the wola.org domain.
+Soon, we plan to migrate it to the wola.org domain.

 These are the four public sections:

 Data Clips:We use this page for note-taking about U.S. defense and security relations with Latin America and the Caribbean.
 It contains bits of text, audio, and graphics, all taken from official sources or officials’ statements in the media, organized by country and topic and fully searchable.

 Library of Reports:This is our archive of official government reports about U.S. defense and security relations with Latin America and the Caribbean.
 Reports are organized by title and by date of issue.
 Information we glean from them is in the “Clips” section.

 Military and Police Aid Programs:Our listing of 107 aid programs through which the U.S. government trains, equips, or supports foreign security forces, or through which U.S. military personnel deliver non-military aid.